-Scroll down for the list of machine learning influencers based on several data points and influencer analytics.
+Scroll down for the list of machine learning influencers (ML influencers).

-The most common way to measure influence is to combine reach, relevance and resonance, and then a layer in a weighted algorithm to stack rank each one.
+The most common way to measure influence is to combine reach, relevance, and resonance, and then a layer in a weighted algorithm to stack rank each.

-This is definitely a good start but there’s an additional data point that must be considered to maintain the integrity of real influence.
-I refer to it as reference.
+This is a good start, but an additional data point must be considered to maintain the integrity of real influence.
+I refer to it as a reference.

-Reference requires a manual lookup and cross reference of 3rd party mentions by a particular group.
-This could be the media, analyst reports or social mentions by a specific audience like c-suite executives, commercial real-estate agents or software engineers.
+The reference requires a manual lookup and cross-reference of 3rd party mentions by a particular group.
+This could be the media, analyst reports, or social mentions by a specific audience like c-suite executives, commercial real estate agents, or software engineers.

-Below is a carefully curated list of machine learning influencers that are industry leaders in the tech sector.
-Here’s a Twitter list in case you’d like to follow the conversation.
+Below is a carefully curated list of machine learning influencers who are tech sector and industry leaders.
+Here’s a Twitter list if you’d like to follow the conversation.

-There are many technology influencer lists floating out there on the internet.
-Depending on how you measure influence or your objectives, this list will be a good start to understanding the machine learning landscape.
+Many technology influencer lists are floating out there on the internet.
+Depending on how you measure influence or your objectives, this list will be an excellent start to understanding the machine learning landscape.

 At the bare minimum, you should be listening to this group of influencers so that you can get a clear understanding of the context of their conversation.
 This is the first steps of preparing for an organic influencer marketing program.

 Here are a few other influencer lists in case you are interested: